ni/semi-test-library-dotnet/Examples/source/Sequence/SMUHardwareLevelSequence/README.md

 The example showcases four different approaches for forcing voltage ramp sequences on SMU pins:

 1. **ForceVoltageRamp**: Forces a basic voltage ramp sequence on specified SMU pins.
-2. **ConfigureVoltageRampSequenceInitiateAndFetchCurrentMeasurements**: Configures and initiates a voltage ramp sequence and publishes the max current measured during sequence execution.
+2. **ConfigureVoltageRampInitiateAndMeasureCurrent**: Configures and initiates a voltage ramp sequence and publishes the max current measured during sequence execution.
 3. **ForceSynchronizedVoltageRamp**: Forces a voltage ramp sequence synchronized across pins.
 4. **ConfigureSMUAdvancedSequence**: Configures an advanced sequence upfront without initializing it, allowing later initiation in the test flow.
    > **Note:** This step is called from ProcessSetup, since the advance sequence only needs to be configured once at the start of the program and can be initiated by name as needed during program execution.